frederic-bousefsaf/ippg2bp/README.md

 **Prediction**

-The trained architecture (U-Net supported by a ResNeXt101 backbone) [is freely available](https://zenodo.org/record/6647144).
+The trained architecture (U-Net supported by a ResNeXt101 backbone) [is available on Zenodo](https://zenodo.org/record/6647144).
 You can test this model on some [freely available excerpts](https://zenodo.org/record/6647204).

 `predict.py` will output a `.mat` file that can be analyzed with MATLAB.